sj-net/re-render/ReadMe.md

 console.log(counterStore.selectors.isEven()); // check if count is even using selector console.log(counterStore.selectors.isOdd()); // check if count is odd using selector console.log(counterStore.selectors.isDivisibleBy(7)); // check if count is divisble by give number 7 using selector

+// hooks usage in both react and vanilla projects.
+// For object like this
+{
+    count: 0,
+    names: [],
+    profile: {
+        age: 0,
+        name: '',
+    },
+};
+// usage is
+let age = store.hooks.profile.useAge(); // this works in both react and non react becuase the core app also creates simple hooks object on store api to be compatible with react hooks concept.
+Check the tests/react/index.text.tsx for react hooks examples.

 ```

 ### Middleware (Synchronous Only)